quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version attempted by the client.
 The client also ignores a Version Negotiation packet that contains incorrect connection ID fields; see {{Section 6 of INV}}.

-Upon receiving the VN packet, the client will search for a version it supports in the list provided by the server.
+Upon receiving the Version Negotiation packet, the client will search for a version it supports in the list provided by the server.
 If it doesn't find one, it aborts the connection attempt.
 Otherwise, it selects a mutually supported version and sends a new first flight with that version - we refer to this version as the "negotiated version".

 The new first flight will allow the endpoints to establish a connection using the negotiated version.
-The handshake of the negotiated version will exchange version information (see {{vers-info}}) required to ensure that VN was genuine, i.e. that no attacker injected packets in order to influence the VN process, see
+The handshake of the negotiated version will exchange version information (see {{vers-info}}) required to ensure that version negotiation was genuine, i.e. that no attacker injected packets in order to influence the version negotiation process, see {{downgrade}}.
-{{downgrade}}.

 ## Compatible Versions